sourcegraph/sourcegraph-public-snapshot/doc/admin/observability/dashboards.md

 A 0 value indicates that no migration is in progress.

-> NOTE: Alerts related to this panel are available in the [alert solutions reference](./alert_solutions.md#postgres-migration-in-progress).
+> NOTE: Alerts related to this panel are documented in the [alert solutions reference](./alert_solutions.md#postgres-migration-in-progress).

 <sub>*Managed by the [Sourcegraph Cloud team](https://about.sourcegraph.com/handbook/engineering/cloud).*</sub>